Inside: New to photography? Download this free DSLR photography for beginners PDF HERE.

 A higher ISO setting also limits the range of highlights and shadows (known as the dynamic range) your camera can capture.

-I took this photo of my daughter watching fireworks under dark low light conditions.
+I took this photo of my daughter watching fireworks under dark conditions.
 I have a higher-end DSLR and my ISO setting was at 20,000!

-To avoid this always keep your ISO setting as low as possible.
+To avoid this keep your ISO setting as low as possible.

 The next leg of the exposure triangle is SHUTTER SPEED.

-Shutter speed refers to how long the camera’s shutter stays open when you snap a photo, expressed in fractions of a second.
+Shutter speed refers to how long your camera’s shutter stays open when you snap a photo, expressed in fractions of a second.

-For example, a shutter speed of 1/125 means the shutter will stay open for one one-hundred-twenty-fifth of a second (which isn’t long at all)!
+For example, a shutter speed of 1/125 means the shutter will stay open for one one-hundred-twenty-fifth of a second.